Tudat/tudat/tutorials/matlabInterface/usage.rst

     }
   ]

-If no output files are to be generated, the same behaviour can be achieved just by writing:
+If no output files are to be generated (seamless mode), the same behaviour can be achieved just by writing:

 .. code-block:: matlab